jina-ai/docs/chapters/logging.rst

 Overview
 -------------------

-Jina logging message at first glance
+Jina logging messages at first glance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Let's start from an logging example.
 Jina logs messages with different formats in different situations.
 The example below follows the most commonly used format: